Empty Hands

 Where the Kingdom Begins

-Have you ever felt like you were supposed to have everything together, but deep down, you knew you didn’t?
+Have you ever felt like you were supposed to have everything together, but deep down, you knew you just didn’t?
+We spend so much energy trying to look strong, but there’s a lot of pressure in pretending to be perfect.

-The world tells us something very different.
-It tells us to try harder, to be better, to prove that we are enough.
-If we just work at it, we’ll get there.
-But Jesus gently turns us in another direction.
-He shows us that the starting place is not having it all together—it’s admitting that we don’t.
+The world tells us to "hustle," to "be better," and to prove we are enough.
+We’re taught that if we just work hard enough, we’ll finally arrive.
+But Jesus gently points us in a different direction.
+He shows us that the starting line isn’t having it all together—it’s admitting that we don’t.

-Grace is not a reward for the strong.
-It is a gift for the humble.
-When we let go of pride and open our hands, we finally make room to receive what only God can give.
+Grace isn't a reward for the strong.
+It’s a gift for the humble.
+When we finally stop trying to prove how "good" we are and just open our hands, we finally make room to receive what only God can give.

-This is why the Sermon on the Mount matters so much.
-It doesn’t begin by asking more from us.
-It begins by setting us free from the need to prove ourselves.
-It shows us that life with God is not built on performance, but on relationship.
+This is why the Sermon on the Mount is so life-changing.
+It doesn’t start with a list of chores or a new set of rules.
+It starts by setting us free from the need to prove ourselves.
+It reminds us that a life with God isn't built on our performance—it's built on a relationship.

 Sherri Stout Faamuli